Experienced workers, not just rookies, get cut as Trump slashes probationary employees

 Terri Wollenberg said she spent more than three decades in the U.S. Army and Navy before retiring and going to work at the Cedar Rapids Veterans Center in Iowa, where she remained in probationary status.
 She met clients at the door, confirmed schedules and assisted the center’s counselors.

-But on Friday, Wollenberg said her director “let me know that I was done.”
+But last Friday, Wollenberg said her director “let me know that I was done.”

 “I didn’t even know I was on a list that could possibly be considered, but it appears that any one of us could be on that list,” she said.